repotag/cutting_edge/README.md

 * [Gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 * [Gitea](https://docs.gitea.io/en-us/api-usage/)

+### Defining repositories in config.rb

-If you don't want to expose your API token in `project.yml` (**which you shouldn't** when it is publicly accessible on the internet), you can instead define your project repository programatically in `config.rb`.
-This will allow you to set secrets (auth_token, but if desired also name and org of the repository) by (for instance) utilising environment variables:
+If you don't want to expose information about a project in (**such as an [API token](#Authorization-and-private-repositories)!**) `projects.yml` (which may be publically accessible on the internet), you can instead define your project repository programatically in `config.rb`.
+This will allow you to define repositories with secret parameters by (for instance) utilising environment variables:

 ```ruby
 module CuttingEdge